SayanChouni/sayanchouni/README.md

 ## 🌟 Goals and Aspirations

-My goal is to create impactful tools like QuickPanel that redefine how businesses engage with their users.
+My goal is to create impactful tools like ZECURA_EYE that redefine how businesses engage with their users.

 Feel free to connect with me for collaborations or to share your ideas!